Proton Mail and Mailfence are two famous email service providers known for their privacy-friendly policies.

 The below comparison will therefore go straight to the differences that I’ve found to be decisive for a practical day to day usage.
 Depending on how far your paranoia goes, you may read by yourself the thrilling crypto details elsewhere….

-Proton Mail wins
+Where Proton Mail wins

 Proton Mail logo